Beyond Sgr A* and M87*: Sub-Microarcsecond Black Hole Shadow Detection via Lunar-based Extremely Long Baseline Interferometry: Detectability analysis

 \subsection{Shadow-detectable candidates}

 \begin{itemize} \item \textbf{M104}, also known as NGC 4594, is the SMBH in the center of the Sombrero Galaxy.
 The galaxy is an early-type spiral galaxy located in the Virgo cluster, classified as a Low Ionization Nuclear Emission-line Region \citep[LINER;][]{Heckman1980AA87.152}, with a viewing angle of $66^\circ$ \citep{Yan2024ApJ965.128}.
 We adopt a black hole mass of $9\pm2\times 10^8\ \rm{M}_\odot$ from stellar kinematics \citep{Menezes2015ApJ808.27}, a distance of $9.55\pm0.31$ Mpc \citep{McQuinn2016AJ152.144} and a 230\,GHz flux density of 0.198$\pm$0.01 Jy from ALMA band 6 data.
 A smaller mass of $6.6\pm0.4\times 10^8\ \rm{M}_\odot$ was measured by \cite{Jardel2011ApJ739.21} (distance is assumed to be 9.8 Mpc), and a similar value of $6.65^{+0.40}_{-0.41}\times 10^8\ \rm{M}_\odot$ from the fundamental plane was estimated by \cite{Gultekin2019ApJ871.80} (with a distance of 9.87 Mpc).
 M104 is an excellent target for high-resolution VLBI, including the next-generation EHT, BHEX and other space VLBI proposals \citep{Zhang2025ApJ985.41,Johnson2024SPIE13092E..2DJ,Ford2025ApJ981.126,Fish2020AdSpR65.821}, and is particularly well suited for Moon-Earth VLBI.
 Its large shadow size ($\sim 10\ \mu$as) and the linear Moon-Earth ($u,v$) coverage produce numerous nulls including the first null in the visibility amplitudes within the observable range.
 A key advantage is that the first null occurs at a relatively short baseline (15.8\,G$\lambda$, 1.6\,$D_\oplus$), facilitating fringe detection.
-Furthermore, the flux density at the secondary peak of the visibility amplitude is sufficiently high (55.10 mJy) to be detectable even with a 5 m lunar-based antenna.
+Furthermore, the flux density of the 10\% secondary peak of the visibility amplitude is sufficiently high (5.51 mJy) to be detectable even with a 5 m lunar-based antenna.
+We additionally verify such detection with simulated visibility amplitude data generated from the GRMHD model (see Section~\ref{sec:simobs_M104}).